Admission to the University

 - You have the right to check with the Better Business Bureau, or other consumer protection agency, to find out if complaints have been filed against the school.
 You also have the right to verify the school’s standing with any accrediting association and/or licensing agency.

-- You have to right to clear information about the value of the training.
+- You have the right to clear information about the value of the training.
 Are the credits transferable to other institutions you may attend in the future?
 Will the training satisfy requirements for employment, or is it necessary for the position you are seeking?

 - You are entitled to clear data about the program’s success rate.
 The institution will provide you with the completion and placement rates for the most recent years for which data is available.
 You will be given the definition of a “placement,” including the length of time in the position.
 You will also be provided with the average starting salary.